To Take Summer Courses or Not, That Is the Question

 A view of 4 students working a table.

-Summer can be your time to relax, but four months could be a little too much time!
-If you still have some energy left from the year, taking summer courses may not be a bad idea.
+Summer is a great time to slow down and relax, but four months could be a little too much time!
+If you still have some energy left from the year, consider these pros and cons as you decide whether taking summer courses is the right fit for you.

 Consider Some Reasons to Take Summer Courses